-A lot or a little?
+A Lot or a Little?

 Parents need to know that The Stars and the Blackness Between Them was named a 2020 Coretta Scott King (Author) Honor Book.
 It is a work of magical-realism about two teen girls who fall in love, and how their relationship grows after one of them receives a life-threatening diagnosis.
 It alternates between the two girls' points of view: Audre, who grew up in Trinidad and moves to her father's home in Minnesota, and Mabel, who grew up in Minnesota.
 There are a few chapters in the voice of a death row inmate who becomes a pen pal to the sick girl.
 A 16-year-old girl smokes pot with her grandmother.
 Teen girls consume edible and smoked marijuana while on a sleepover.
-There are erotic, but not graphic, make-out scenes between teen female couples and several other instances of romantic kissing.
+There are erotic but not graphic make-out scenes between teens and several other instances of romantic kissing.
 A mother beats her daughter when she catches her naked and making out with another girl.
 There are multiple but infrequent uses of "s--t" and variations of "f--k."

 This is a breathtakingly beautiful book.
 The Stars and the Blackness Between Them is Junauda Petrus' first novel; however, she's an accomplished filmmaker, poet, performance artist, and playwright, and brings all of those talents to bear.
 The book benefits from rich visual imagery, poems, and a skillful use of dialect and accents to reveal character.
 The author touches on coming out, conflict with parents, extended family relationships, friendship, justice, the immigrant experience, and mortality, all the while making her characters feel like real, specific, lovable people.

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.